Vinfall/hltb/README.md

 ## Usage

 0. Export your HLTB data in options.
-Alternatively, you can use provided `HLTB_Games_example.csv` for tests.
+Alternatively, you can use provided `HLTB_Games_example.csv` in `example` folder for tests.

 1. Choose the right script for you: